Clapton Park, Hackney

 The area south of Redwald Road was the last to be developed, around the turn of the century, when Meeson Street was named.

 Several places of worship were built too, including the Anglican churches of All Saints on Blurton Road and All Souls on Pedro Street, neither of which has survived.
-The latter was succeeded by the Risen Christ and All Souls church on Overbury Street.
+The latter was succeeded by All Souls (now the Church of the Risen Christ) on Overbury Street.

 Shown in the photograph at the top of this article,* the low-rise Kingsmead estate was built by the London County Council in 1936–8 on 20 acres of Hackney Marsh, much of which had previously been occupied by the National Projectile Factory.
 A prime objective of the scheme was to provide new homes for people displaced by a slum clearance programme in Bethnal Green.
 Kingsmead infants’ school (now Kingsmead primary) opened in 1953.